anishst/anishsebastian.github.io/index.md

 - Designed and built automated test frameworks and test suites using Python, Selenium and other automated test frameworks.
 - Develops new automated test cases and enhances current test suite as new functionality is built.
+- Automated SOAP/REST Web services tests using Python **requests** library and ran test scripts using Docker images via Jenkins pipeline
 - Performs testing and code reviews of proposed changes by fellow automation testers.
 - Conducts Cross-browser Testing including Chrome, Firefox, Edge and mobile browsers.
-- Wrote python script to parse excel/xml/text files using regular expression to search for requirements
+- Wrote Python script to parse excel/xml/text files using regular expression to search for requirements
 - Trains/mentors other team members to use automated testing tools.
 - Develop, execute, and maintain test scripts that cover Smoke, Functional, Regression and Performance testing.
 Communicate Test results and Issues with details to relevant team members.
 - Maintain and update the Test Scripts, coordinating with the Scrum team to keep them current, and effectively test new or updated features and products.